Love Don't Live Here Anymore: Reception

 Kenny Hill from The San Diego Union-Tribune said that the song "was a lasting impression of Rose Royce's brilliance as a group" and it proved that disco and R&B soul music was not dead."
 Frederick Douglas from The Baltimore Sun complimented the song saying that "with their soul ballad 'Love Don't Live Here Anymore', Rose Royce is poised to take their place in the musical landscape as the greatest soul group."
 Bob Kostanczuk from Post-Tribune listed "Love Don't Live Here Anymore" as Rose Royce's greatest song.
 Jim Mortimer from Deseret News felt that "Love Don't Live Here Anymore" was a perfect example of how gospel and soul music can be clubbed together and complimented producer Buckmaster.
 Shannon Kingly from Los Angeles Daily News felt that "Love Don't Live Here Anymore" is "a tad bit overrated, and is full of shouting."

+Chart performance

 "Love Don't Live Here Anymore" debuted at 91 on the Billboard Hot 100, and made a slow climb, ultimately reaching a peak of 32.
 It was more successful on the Hot Black Singles chart, where it reached five, and stayed there for four weeks.
 In Canada, the song debuted at 100 on the RPM Singles Chart on December 23, 1978.
 The song began a slow climb, and after nine weeks reached a peak of 41 on the chart.
 It was present for a total of 12 weeks on the chart.
-In the United Kingdom, "Love Don't Live Here Anymore" became Rose Royce's biggest hit, reaching two on the UK Singles Chart while in Ireland it reached a peak of number seven.
-Across Europe, the song failed to chart except in Netherlands, where it reached eleven.
-The song was successful in Australia and New Zealand also.
+In the United Kingdom, "Love Don't Live Here Anymore" became Rose Royce's biggest hit, reaching number two on the UK Singles Chart while in Ireland it reached a peak of number seven.
+Across Europe, the song failed to chart except in the Netherlands, where it reached number eleven.
+The song was also successful in Australia and New Zealand.